What is Cash Flow Health?

 ❌ Confusing profit with cash

-Many SME owners treat their P&L as the primary financial view, assuming a profitable month means a healthy business.
+Many small business owners treat their P&L as the primary financial view, assuming a profitable month means a healthy business.
 Profit is an accounting concept that includes invoiced-but-unpaid revenue and excludes timing of expenses.
-Cash is the actual pounds in the bank.
-A business can report £20,000 profit in a month and simultaneously run out of cash because £50,000 of that profit sits in unpaid invoices.
+Cash is the actual dollars in the bank.
+A business can report $25,000 profit in a month and simultaneously run out of cash because $60,000 of that profit sits in unpaid invoices.
 Always track cash alongside profit.

 ❌ Operating with no cash reserve

-The most common cash flow mistake is treating every pound of profit as drawable income.
+The most common cash flow mistake is treating every dollar of profit as drawable income.
 A single late payment, lost contract, or unexpected expense then forces emergency borrowing or closure.
-Build 3 months of operating expenses as a reserve before taking dividends or drawings.
+Build 3 months of operating expenses as a reserve before taking distributions or owner draws.
 It is not exciting, but it is the difference between a business that survives shocks and one that does not.

 ❌ Not chasing invoices systematically

-Most SMEs feel awkward chasing late invoices and send only occasional polite reminders.
-This is expensive — a structured credit control process (automated reminders at 7, 14, 28 days, followed by phone calls and formal letters) typically recovers 80% of otherwise-written-off debt.
-The ROI on credit control time is 20-50x.
-Stop treating chasing as rude — it is basic financial discipline, and customers respect it.
+Most small businesses feel awkward chasing late invoices and send only occasional polite reminders.
+This is expensive, a structured AR process (automated reminders at 7, 14, 28 days, followed by phone calls and formal demand letters) typically recovers 80% of otherwise-written-off debt.
+The ROI on collections time is 20-50x.
+Stop treating chasing as rude, it is basic financial discipline, and customers respect it.

 Industry Benchmarks